A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Convergence Analysis

-\subsection{Error Analysis}
+\subsection{Error analysis}

-In this subsection, we investigate the solution error induced by $s^*,z^*>0$.
-First, we describe some properties of the smooth FB function. \begin{lemma} The smooth FB function defined by (\ref{smoothFB_function}) has the following properties:
+Finally, we investigate the solution error induced by the last parameter $s^J, \sigma^J$ of sequence $\{ p^j\}_{j=0}^{J}$.
+First, we provide some properties of the smoothed FB function. \begin{lemma} The smoothed FB function defined by (\ref{equation: smoothed FB function}) has the following properties